Value Drifts: Tracing Value Alignment During LLM Post-Training: Measuring Value Drifts

 \section{Measuring Value Drifts}

 Next, we describe our evaluation methodology and setup used to measure value drifts.

 \paragraph{\vprism.} We construct \vprism, an evaluation set derived from the PRISM dataset \citep{kirk2024prism}, which contains 8,100 value-guided prompts from human annotators across 75 countries.
-While these prompts cover value-relevant topics, many are purely factual (e.g., `\textit{explain the causes of global warming}').
+While these prompts cover value-relevant topics, many are purely factual (e.g., `\textit{what is the current immigration rate?}').
 Therefore, we apply a multi-stage pipeline to curate a set of topically diverse, value-laden questions.
 First, as several of the prompts in the original dataset are declarative statements rather than questions, we standardize the prompts into a natural question format.
-Next, we embed the questions and cluster them into 11 distinct semantic categories that correspond to different topics, such as immigration or abortion.
-For our analysis, we then take a sample of 50 questions from each of the 11 categories, resulting in a total of 550 prompts.\footnote{We constrain our analysis to this subset due to costs associated with GPT-4o evaluations.}.
-Full details of the data collation pipeline, alongside the full list of topic categories, are presented in \Cref{app:eval_data}.
+Next, we embed the questions and cluster them into 11 distinct semantic categories that correspond to different topics, such as \textit{immigration} or \textit{abortion}.
+For our analysis, we then take a sample of 50 questions from each of the 11 categories, resulting in a total of 550 prompts.\footnote{We constrain our analysis to this subset due to costs associated with GPT-4o evaluations.} Full details of the data collation pipeline, alongside the full list of topic categories, are presented in \Cref{app:eval_data}.